Deftones: Saturday Night Wrist (2006–2007)

 Rather than work with Date, their producer for many years, Deftones decided to record with Bob Ezrin on their fifth studio album.
 Cunningham said that while the group enjoyed working with Date, "at this point, we just needed to change things up [...]
 And this is definitely a different style.
 Working with him [Ezrin] is just putting us fucking upside down.
 He's cracking the whip".
 After recording all the instrumental parts for the record, Moreno decided to record his vocals separately, and finished recording the album with former Far guitarist Shaun Lopez as producer.
 According to an interview with Abe Cunningham, there were tensions involved with the recording of Saturday Night Wrist that were related to the band members' personal lives.
-Cunningham compared the process to pulling teeth.
+Cunningham compared the process to “pulling teeth.”

 The band released the album, titled Saturday Night Wrist, on October 31, 2006.
 It debuted at No. 10 on the U.S. Billboard chart with sales of just over 76,000, a significant decrease in the first-week sales of their two previous releases.
 The album's first single, "Hole in the Earth", was released on September 12, 2006.
-The single was featured in the video game Saints Row, which was released in August 2006, shortly before the full release of Saturday Night Wrist.
-It was also later featured as downloadable content for the PlayStation 3 and Xbox 360 versions of Guitar Hero 3.
+The single was featured in the video game Saints Row 2 and as downloadable content for the PlayStation 3 and Xbox 360 versions of Guitar Hero 3.
 Blabbermouth.net wrote that Deftones "have rallied to create one of the strongest discs in the band's repertoire".
 "Mein" was the album's second single, which was released on March 9, 2007.
 Collaborations on the record include Annie Hardy from Giant Drag on the song "Pink Cellphone" and Serj Tankian from System of a Down on the track "Mein".

 Deftones spent the majority of 2006 and 2007 touring around the world in support of the album, performing in North America, Europe, South America, Japan and Australia.
 The band also performed on such tours as Taste of Chaos, Family Values Tour and the Soundwave Festival.